ibm-cloud-docs/connected-trade-platform/white-paper.md

 Connectivity from your application provider's enterprise environment to the management VPC is accomplished by using IBM Cloud Direct Link or IBM Cloud Virtual Private Network (VPN) for VPC.

 Direct Link is the most secure way to enable connectivity from the application provider's on-premises environment to the management VPC.
 The speed and reliability of Direct Link extends your organization’s data center network and offers more consistent, higher-throughput connectivity, keeping traffic within the {{site.data.keyword.cloud_notm}} network.
 When using Direct Link, a private Application Load Balancer for VPC (ALB) is used to distribute traffic among multiple server instances within the same region of your VPC.
+An {{site.data.keyword.cloud_notm}}  account requires a single direct link instance.
+Figure 6 shows two direct link icons only to make the diagram more readable.

 An alternative connectivity pattern requires use of the VPN for VPC service to securely connect from your private network to the management VPC.
 VPN for VPC can be used as a static, route-based VPN or a policy-based VPN to set up an IPsec site-to-site tunnel between your VPC and your on-premises private network, or another VPC.
 When using VPN for VPC, you need to place the gateway in a subnet (shown in the lower left subnet in the diagram).